TelemetryDeck/docs/docs/guides/javascript-setup.md

 The TelemetryDeck SDK has no dependencies and supports **modern evergreen browsers** and **modern versions of Node.js** with support for [cryptography](https://caniuse.com/cryptography).

-{% noteinfo "There are multiple ways of adding TelemetryDeck to a web site" %}
+!!! warning "There are multiple ways of adding TelemetryDeck to a web site"

     There are different tutorials you should read depending on your use case.

     - The [TelemetryDeck Web SDK](/docs/guides/web-setup) is a quick and easy way to include web analytics into your website.
 This is fantastic for blogs, landing pages, static websites, and content-driven websites.

     - If you are building a JavaScript application – a Progressive Web App written in React, Vue, Angular, Svelte, Ember, or mobile or desktop apps written with React Native, Electron, Ionic, and so on, you should read this guide.

     [Our blog post](/blog/js-sdk-2-0/) explains the differences between the two SDKs in more detail.

-{% endnoteinfo %}

 ## Set up